iann0036/tf-cfn-provider/docs/providers/azurerm/KubernetesCluster.md

 `ClientSecret` - (Required) The Client Secret for the Service Principal.
 Changing this forces a new resource to be created.

-### LinuxProfile Properties
+### SshKey Properties

-`AdminUsername` - (Required) The Admin Username for the Cluster.
+`KeyData` - (Required) The Public SSH Key used to access the cluster.
 Changing this forces a new resource to be created.

-`SshKey` - (Required) One or more `SshKey` blocks.
-Changing this forces a new resource to be created.

-### AddonProfile Properties

-`AciConnectorLinux` - (Optional) A `AciConnectorLinux` block.
-For more details, please visit [Create and configure an AKS cluster to use virtual nodes](https://docs.microsoft.com/en-us/azure/aks/virtual-nodes-portal).

-`HttpApplicationRouting` - (Optional) A `HttpApplicationRouting` block.

-`OmsAgent` - (Optional) A `OmsAgent` block.
-For more details, please visit [How to onboard Azure Monitor for containers](https://docs.microsoft.com/en-us/azure/monitoring/monitoring-container-insights-onboard).

-### OmsAgent Properties

-`LogAnalyticsWorkspaceId` - (Required) The ID of the Log Analytics Workspace which the OMS Agent should send data to.

 ## Return Values